apita1423/cosmoschronicles_pp5/README.md

 - [NASA Photjournal](https://photojournal.jpl.nasa.gov/) - Used for the images of Saturn and Titan.
 - [Coolors](https://coolors.co/) - Used to pick colours.
 - [CSS Gradient](https://cssgradient.io/) - Used to great the colours gradient for the background.
-- [Canva](https://www.canva.com/en_gb/) - Used for the design of the logo, notfound page image, and astronomical clock image.
+- [Canva](https://www.canva.com/en_gb/) - Used for the design of the logo, notfound page image, upload image, and astronomical clock image.
 - [ChatGPT](https://chatgpt.com/auth/login) - Used for About Us, News, and Events content.
 - [AmIResponsive](https://ui.dev/amiresponsive) - Used for the responsive image in README.
 - [ResponsiveTestTool](https://responsivetesttool.com/) - Used to test the site in various sizes.